evert/evert.github.com/_posts/2016/2016-05-13-why-php-fig-matters.md

 to shepard it.
 As long as the role comes with a certain amount of prestige, it will attract the wrong people.
 This has happened with the group of voting representatives.
-Some voters have joined and then put in zero effort, while others have devised elaborate schemes to get admitted as a member.
+Some voters have joined and then put in zero effort, while others have devised elaborate schemes to get admitted as one.

 I think PHP-FIG needs to immediately create a separate mailing list, specifically for organizational / process matters.
 Let its moderators